khulnasoft-lab/design.khulnasoft.com/contents/components/alerts.md

 name: Alerts
 related:
   - broadcast-messages
-  - errors
+  - forms
   - toasts
 ---

 Alerts allow the application to pass along relevant system information to the user without impeding their journey.
-Alerts can be either system generated or user-generated; however, they are not validation [error](https://design.gitlab.com/components/errors) messages, nor are they feedback notifications after the user takes action, see [toasts](https://design.gitlab.com/components/toasts) for more information.
+Alerts can be either system generated or user-generated; however, they are not [validation](https://design.gitlab.com/components/forms#validation) error messages, nor are they feedback notifications after the user takes action, see [toasts](https://design.gitlab.com/components/toasts) for more information.
 Alerts may contain a dismiss button and an action button depending on the situation.

 ## Usage